New View Roofing Reviews

 Your insurance company will need to know about the damage your home or business has sustained.
 In many cases, insurance covers repairs you need to make due to natural causes.
 For example, if a huge storm blows through and takes some tiles or shingles off your roof, there’s a chance that your insurance company will pay for the necessary repairs.

 You should call your insurance company right after you call a roof repair company.
 That way, you can get out there and take photos that you’ll likely need to submit when you make a claim.
-Additionally, if the insurance company needs to send someone to evaluate the damage, they can do so at the same time your roof repair contractor is on the way.
+Additionally, if the insurance company needs to send someone to evaluate the damage, they can do so at the same time as your roof repair contractor.

 Emergency Roof Repair Action #3: Remove Your Belongings